-This plan establishes policy, responsibilities and instructions for response to spills of petroleum, oil and lubricants (POL) and other hazardous materials (Hazmat) which may occur at the North Warning System (NWS) radar site FOX-M during operations and maintenance (O&M) activities, as defined by the NWS O&M Contract Statement of Work (SOW), and as performed by the contracting agency, the contractor or subcontractors.
+This plan establishes policy, responsibilities and instructions for response to spills of petroleum, oil and lubricants (POL) and other hazardous materials (Hazmat) which may occur at North Warning System (NWS) facilities during operations and maintenance (O&M) activities, as defined by the NWS O&M Contract Statement of Work (SOW), and as performed by the contracting agency, the contractor or subcontractors.
 Full definitions of 'spill' and 'Hazmat' are provided in Section 4.0 below.